Adrenalin141414/The-dream-machine-localization/README.md

 ## Recommendations
 - During the game, press the ```Space``` key more often.
 It is responsible for highlighting the objects you can interact with (so you don't have to click on everything).

+## Contacts
+My email: adrenalin141414@gmail.com

+More information about this translation can be found in the [Russian-language steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2982345999).